UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 The easiest and simplest way of handling nulls values is to remove those rows from the dataset.

-In a fashion similar to dropping columns, we can drop rows, if they contain a `NaN` value.
+In a fashion similar to dropping columns, we can drop rows if they contain a `NaN` value.

 It’s important that we take some necessary precautions and not drop a